 Differential: Mountings are free.
-The differential ratios are free, provided however it is recognised.
-No minimum production is necessary for this recognition.
-A limited-slip or self-blocking differential may be fitted but not with a constant and complete blocking effect, provided it can be located in the casing without entailing a modification beyond that allowed under paragraph b).
+The differential ratio is free, provided however it is homologated.
+No minimum production is necessary for this homologation.
+A limited-slip or self-blocking differential may be fitted, provided it can be located in the casing without entailing a modification beyond that allowed under paragraph b).
 All the transmission shafts and joints between the engine and the wheels are free.